-The neurosurgeon also may prescribe physical therapy or an appointment with a rehabilitation specialist to help you work on any problems you still have with walking, standing or balancing.
+The neurosurgeon also may prescribe physical therapy or an appointment with a rehabilitation specialist if you have any problems with walking, standing or balancing.

 Will all of my symptoms go away after surgery?

-Usually, we see the greatest improvement in walking, standing and balance after inserting a shunt.
-It is more difficult for us to know how much improvement you will see with memory and bladder-control problems.
+After inserting a shunt, patients usually experience the greatest improvement in walking, standing and balance.
+It is more difficult to know how much improvement you will see with memory and bladder-control problems.
 How much you improve will depend on how serious those symptoms were by the time you had surgery and whether you have other medical problems that may be contributing to the symptoms.

-A magnet, like the magnets in an MRI, can affect the valve and possible change the setting.
-If you need an MRI in the future, let the doctor know about your valve.
+A reminder: A magnet, like the magnets in an MRI, can affect the valve and possible change the setting.
+If you need an MRI, please let the doctor know about your valve.
 After you have an MRI, you will need to schedule an appointment for us to check your valve setting in the clinic.